it-cao-a18/asm-project/README.md

 ## Requirements

 ### Analysis and Design
-* You must analyse the problem and describe it on diagram form before implementing it. *Use for instance Aktivity or State Machine diagrams for this purpose.*
+You must analyse the problem and describe it on diagram form before implementing it. *Use for instance Aktivity or State Machine diagrams for this purpose.*

 ### Test
-* Make a plan for testing your implementation.
+Make a plan for testing your implementation.
 The plan should provide details on how to test the individual components or actions of your implementation.

 ### Implementation
-* Implement the game in AVR assembler.
+Implement the game in AVR assembler.
 The code must be weel-structured and extensively commented.

+## Practical Information
+### Definition of Done
+The game should be demonstrated for me on class and your implementation code handed in on github.
+See section below for details on how to hand in on github.

+All group members should have participated actively in producing code and thus it should be possible to find all group members in the git commit history.

+### Deadline
+5th of April by the end of the lecture (2.20pm)

+### Github
+...